pandemic-patch/zeemz-ann/README.md

 ## Zeemz are so freakin' cool!
 I wanna help!!

 *Zeemz* is definitely cool!
 And, we love help.
 We're building a badass website for Zeemz and it'll contain a page with information for volunteers.
 We've figured out a few areas that'll need "VoluntZeemz."
 But, we don't want something for nothing.
-VoluntZeemz will be able to earn PBTD points for their contribution, these points will be redeemable for PBTD tokens.
-Volunteers also gain access to a side game where every contribution builds their ZeemzSKLZ, gains them ZeemzEXP, finds them ZeemzFOOD, and even shares secrets, erhem, ZeemzKB.
+VoluntZeemz will be able to earn tPBV points for their contribution, these points will be redeemable for PBTD, PBIF, PBAE, ZMZB, and ZMZLR tokens.
+Volunteers also gain access to a leveling game where every contribution builds their ZeemzSKLZ, gains them ZeemzEXP, finds them ZeemzFOOD, and even shares secrets, erhem, ZeemzKB.
 Did I mention that these special volunteers will be able to use their VoluntZeemz in the finished Zeemz game?
 Yep, VoluntZeemz get a free Zeemz as Thank You for their efforts.

 **If you code Solidity, JS, HTML, CSS or Comprehend the Finer Points of Github** *HELP!
 Please.
 I'll be putting all the ZEEMZ game logic onto Rinkeby Testnet and connecting the website walkthrough as a demo.
 If you want to test it, you'll be able to earn cyber-acres of ZMZB & ZMZLR by putting in Pull Requests with your testnet findings.
 These tokens are given out through the Zeemz Land Registry to VoluntZeemz.
 The ZMZB & ZMZLR tokens will soon be available for sale on the Pu'Shing Bhu'Tons website.
 One cyber-acre entitles the holder to full Zeemz Citienship & Voting Rights, a Zeemz Property Deed, and membership in the Zeemz Landed Gentry Association.*

 ### VoluntZeemz : ZeemzSKLZ : Description
 CopyZeemz : Exemplator : For editors, translators, marketers, and those with a WORD fetish <br />